subham-spec/Data-Structure-and-Algorithms/ques.md

     1539 Kth Missing Positive Number
     287. Find the Duplicate Number
     442. Find All Duplicates in an Array
     41. First Missing Positive
     713. Subarray Product Less Than K
-    2958.
-Length of Longest Subarray With at Most K Frequency
+    2958 Length of Longest Subarray With at Most K Frequency
     992. Subarrays with K Different Integers ***
+    2444 Count Subarrays With Fixed Bounds ***

 ## String - 71/674